 Less Predictable Blood Sugar Levels

 Because of the alcohol’s effects on the body as well as how it interacts with medications, blood sugar levels can become harder to predict and control.
+Alcohol can interfere with the effectiveness of oral diabetes medicines and insulin, affecting the liver’s ability to regulate glucose levels in the bloodstream.
 This can make managing diabetes more difficult, especially if you’re trying to maintain strict blood sugar control.
 So, if you have diabetes, are taking several medications, and want to continue drinking alcohol, it’s important to speak with your doctor.

 Promotes Digestive and Kidney Diseases